jadogeri/Electron-App-Template/README.md

 ### 3.2.3  Uninstalling program

-Electron-MERN-Monorepo application can be uninstalled via searching or control panel
+Electron app application can be uninstalled via searching or control panel

 ### Searching